-We aim to provide the highest possible level of customer service by delivering high quality products on time and in full and resolving any customer complaints both promptly and fairly.
-We undertake an annual customer satisfaction survey and use the feedback from this process to improve the service we offer.
+The Company aims to provide the highest possible level of customer service by delivering high quality products on time and in full and resolving any customer complaints both promptly and fairly.
+The Company undertakes an annual customer satisfaction survey and uses the feedback from this process to improve the services offered.